epage/epage.github.io/blog/blog/iterating-on-test.md

 [inventory](https://docs.rs/inventory/latest/inventory/)
 or
 [linkme](https://docs.rs/linkme/latest/linkme/)
-could be used for this but there was concerned about supporting these across platforms without hicups, including from dtolnay who is the maintainer of these.
+could be used for this but there was concern about supporting these across platforms without hiccups, including from dtolnay who is the maintainer of them.

 Instead, we are looking at introducing a new language feature to replace libtest's use of internal compiler features.
-This would most likely be a [`#[distributed_slice]`](https://internals.rust-lang.org/t/from-life-before-main-to-common-life-in-main/16006/25?u=dtolnay) though we didn't hash this out in the meeting.
+This would most likely be a [`#[distributed_slice]`](https://internals.rust-lang.org/t/from-life-before-main-to-common-life-in-main/16006/25?u=dtolnay) though we didn't hash out further details in the meeting.

 **Question: how will we capture `println`?**

-Its great that when a test fails, the output is captured and reported back from `println`, `dbg`, and panic messages (like from `assert`).
+When a test fails, its great that the output is captured and reported back from `println`, `dbg`, and panic messages (like from `assert`).

 How does it work though?